j-briant/interlis-import/README.md

 ### create_schema.sh

-This script will, as its name suggests, create a the structure of the model in your destination dataset.
+This script will, as its name suggests, create the structure of the model in your destination dataset.
 Interlis is strongly modelled and the first step is to create the model indicated by the interlis file.

 Parameters are essentially connection information: `[-U USER]`, `[-H HOST]`, `[-p PORT]`, `[-s SCHEMA]`, `[-d DATABASE]`, `[-w PASSWORD]`.
 At the time of writing. `pg_service` files are not supported.